 Butrint is an archaeological national park in Albania and a UNESCO World Heritage site.
 Butrint is one of the best historic sites in Albania.
 Butrint was a city occupied by the ancient Greeks, the Romans, the Byzantines and the Venetians.
 It’s renowned for its ancient ruins, which date to the 7th century BC.

 Butrint’s impressive archaeological structures include a Greek theatre, fortifications, Roman villas and public baths and a Christian basilica.
 Butrint was abandoned during the Ottoman period when the surrounding area turned to marshland.
 The classical authors Virgil and Dionysius of Halicarnassus record that Aeneas visited ancient Butrint following the fall of Troy.

 Berat is one of the most popular historic destinations in Albania.
-An ancient town that has continually been inhabited through the ages, it retains much of its historic charm.
+Berat has been continually inhabited since its foundation in antiquity.

-Founded in antiquity, an early Macedonian city was built here in the third or fourth centuries BC named Antipatreia after the Macedonian general Antipater.
-Later forming part of the Roman Empire and subsequently the Byzantine Empire, it was at various times ruled by Bulgarians, Angevins, Serbs and Ottomans, who ruled Berat from the 15th century until the breakup of the Ottoman Empire.
+An early Macedonian city was built in Berat in the 3rd or 4th centuries BC named Antipatreia after the Macedonian general Antipater.
+Berat later formed part of the Roman and Byzantine empires.
+During this time it was known as Pulcheriopolis.
+It was at various times ruled by Bulgarians, Angevins, Serbs and Ottomans.